 The Emergency Management Communication Team determines the need for mass communication to the campus by evaluating the nature and scope of the incident, the overall risk or threat to campus safety, and the urgency of necessary action.
 Typically, emergency communication messages are brief and focused, emphasizing what individuals need to do to stay safe in the moment.
 Messages sent during or after the incident will rarely provide significant details regarding individuals involved, unless there is an ongoing threat to campus safety.

-Departments, units, and colleges may not individually draft and distribute mass emergency directives or messages through internal channels, as this can cause confusion, panic, increase the risk to personnel, and, at its worst, endanger lives.
+Departments, units, and colleges may not individually draft and distribute mass emergency directives or messages through internal channels, as this can cause confusion and panic, increase the risk to personnel and students, and, at worst, endanger lives.

 Follow-up messaging in response to an incident must be reviewed and approved by the Emergency Management Communication Team prior to distribution.